pandas-dev/pandas/web/pandas/install.md

 environment to use pandas.
 Other installation options can be found in the [advanced installation page](https://pandas.pydata.org/pandas-docs/stable/install.html).

-If you want to try pandas before installing it locally, you can do it online [here](try.html).

 1. Download [Anaconda](https://www.anaconda.com/distribution/) for your operating system and the latest Python version, run the installer, and follow the steps.
 Detailed instructions on how to install Anaconda can be found in the